Robot Fiesta: Daryl Lee Makes It Look Easy

 “We use robots for the primary purpose of showing the students how quickly they can get into programming electromechanical devices, and not be stuck with just printing text to a computer screen,” said Lee.

 His expectations were high but Lee understands, better than most, how difficult this task really is.
 When asked what these robots were supposed to do, he joked, “They’re supposed to not fall off the table.”

-During his free time, Lee sings in the New Mexico Symphonic Choir and he likes to compare the software engineer’s task to that of a concert pianist.
+During his free time, Lee sings in "Quintessence-Choral Artists of the Southwest."
+He likes to compare the software engineer’s task to that of a concert pianist.

 “(Our job) is to make fairly complex work appear easy . . .
 The computer cannot read our minds; we must be very specific about every little thing, ” said Lee.

 That task is daunting and the work of a software engineer can be frustrating but Lee said the rewards are huge.

 “When the switch is flipped on, and that little monster begins following the path, the feeling of success is unbeatable,” said Lee.